 Because insulin resistance starts in the local tissues, it isn’t always strong enough to register on blood tests.
 This is important because insulin and blood glucose levels change over the course of a day, and many people experience “false negatives” on their tests…meaning total levels are not significant enough to yield a positive result.
 But the body leaves clues.
 Many experts now believe the following symptoms may be early warning signs that the body is experiencing localized insulin resistance:

 The Hierarchy of Influence

 #1 Diet – This is the MOST influential thing you can do.
 You have to have your house in order, starting with the food and liquids you consume.
 Many people like Paleo, Ketogenic and vegetarian diets.
-Regardless of the structure, make sure you:
+Regardless of your food structure, make sure you:

 Also, if you find meal planning particularly stressful, consider trying out local services that deliver fresh, organic paleo or ketogenic meals to your door.
 It saves a ton of planning and shopping time and the cost for the service is a “wash” with groceries/going out to eat.